Fire and rescue services

 More information:

-Get permission before photographing anyone, especially women and children.
+Get permission before photographing anyone, especially women, children and indigenous people.

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.